Layout:

 Thing is though, the recipe it comes up with for even the most basic of inquiries (crockpot pot roast) can result in an exhaustive list of nearly a dozen different spices and ingredients.
 I'm not a chef, nor am I trying to open a restaurant, so it just seems like overkill.

 Throughout this process though, and with some AI guidance to dumb down the recipe even more, I then discovered the worcheshire sauce.
 I never used it before because it just seemed so unnecessary and too fancy pancy for my own cooking.
-However, it turned out not only tasting better, but it was cheaper in many ways than other tomato-based ingredients (other than tomato paste maybe).
-I do like tomatos, just not in this specific dish, as worcheshire tastes better to me, and is also cheaper to boot.
+However, it turned out not only tasting better, but it was cheaper in many ways than other tomato-based ingredients (except tomato paste maybe).
+I do like tomatoes, just not in this specific dish, and worcheshire tastes better to me, and is also cheaper to boot.

 I think I end up making more like a stew than a roast?
 I don't know, I'm still learning, and suggestions are welcome.
 Mostly, I'm just trying to keep the cost of ingredients down, as well as minimize the amount of time it takes to prep and cook things.